Gerard Manley Hopkins: Use of language

-Bow swung finds tongue to fling out broad its name;

 Hopkins was influenced by the Welsh language, which he had acquired while studying theology at St Beuno's near St Asaph.
 The poetic forms of Welsh literature and particularly cynghanedd, with its emphasis on repeating sounds, accorded with his own style and became a prominent feature of his work.
 This reliance on similar-sounding words with close or differing senses means that his poems are best understood if read aloud.
 An important element in his work is Hopkins' own concept of inscape, which was derived in part from the medieval theologian Duns Scotus.
 Anthony Domestico explains,Inscape, for Hopkins, is the charged essence, the absolute singularity that gives each created thing its being; instress is both the energy that holds the inscape together and the process by which this inscape is perceived by an observer.
 We instress the inscape of a tulip, Hopkins would say, when we appreciate the particular delicacy of its petals, when we are enraptured by its specific, inimitable shade of pink."

-"The Windhover" aims to depict not the bird in general, but instead one instance and its relation to the breeze.
-This is just one interpretation of Hopkins's most famous poem, one which he felt was his best.
+"The Windhover" aims to depict not the bird in general, but instead one instance and its relation to the breeze, as well as using it as a symbol of Christ.
+The poem deploys what Camilla Ring refers to as techniques of “overhearing” and “underseeing:” these are "aesthetic effects that give rise to precise yet visually obscure perceptions."
+In a letter to his friend Robert Bridges, Hopkins wrote that he considered it to be his finest poem.